 maqluba with rice and vegetables served in a platter and garnished with nuts and parsley

 Maqluba is the perfect dish to serve at gatherings and dinner parties and impress your guests.
-And there's a lot you can do ahead of time to make it much easier on yourself.
-You can do any of the following or a combination to make the day-of preparations quicker:
+And there’s a lot you can do ahead of time to make it much easier on yourself:

 • Roast the eggplant and potato (or cauliflower) ahead of time and store in an airtight container in the fridge for up to 2 days